rewonc/pastalog/README.md

 - Ability to delete old trials (or at least not request them, and not have the server load each time.)
 - Ability to save trials, and back them up.
-- Ability to save state?
+- Python wrapper
+- Lua wrapper?

 If have time: